mmondics/aiops-z/README.md

     ![data-tool-connections](images/data-tool-connections.png)

-    All the data, events, and metrics you see in CP4AIOps are coming from the Instana server you explored earlier in this tutorial. `Slack` and `SSH` are both connections where CP4AIOps sends information, notifications, and commands which will be discussed in a later section.
+    - All the data, events, and metrics you see in CP4AIOps are coming from the Instana server you explored earlier in this tutorial.
+    - Logs from select OpenShift applications are being forwarded to an [ELK server](https://www.elastic.co/elastic-stack) which is then ingested by CP4AIOps.
+    - Slack is used for ChatOps to notify operations teams about incidents and ongoing remediation work.

+    There are also two connections that you do not have visibility into - one for SSH connections, and one to an [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible) server.
+These are both used to take remediation actions against target environments.

 #### Resource Management